I was appointed Chief Executive of the TalkLink Trust in 2007, at the time TalkLink contracts expanded to cover the whole of New Zealand.

 I am inspired by the difference that TalkLink makes to the lives of so many people with disabilities, who use assistive technology to communicate and interact with their environment as effectively as is possible.

 My main role at TalkLink is to ensure that effective business processes and financial management systems are in place, which also supports the delivery of best possible services to our clients.
-I work closely with the General Manager and the Centre Managers to ensure there are sound financial practices.
+I work closely with the Chief Executive and the Operations Managers to ensure there are sound financial practices.

-I also prepare all financial statements and reports and ensure these are distributed to the General Manager, Centre Managers and the TalkLink Trust.
+I also prepare all financial statements and reports and ensure these are distributed to the Chief Executive, Operations Managers and the TalkLink Trust Board through the Chief Executive.

 My other responsibilities include managing/maintaining the financial computer systems TalkLink wide, and assisting with raising funds for assistive technology resources.
 Please contact me if you have any financial queries.